NguyenDuyCuong/ml-tools/cicle-detector/datasets/bia-4-obb-dataset/README.roboflow.txt

-My First Project - v3 2025-04-07 11:57pm
+My First Project - v5 2025-05-09 9:17am
 ==============================

-This dataset was exported via roboflow.com on April 7, 2025 at 4:58 PM GMT
+This dataset was exported via roboflow.com on May 9, 2025 at 2:18 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects